-The Honors Program believes that challenging work, including research opportunities, should be available to superior students from the onset of their college education.
+The Honors Program offers challenging work, including research opportunities, to talented and highly-motivated students from the beginning of their college education.
 Several types of Honors courses are offered for first and second year students:

-- courses offered by various departments intended only for Honors students
+- courses offered by various departments intended for Honors students

-- sections of regular courses for Honors students
+- designated sections of regular courses for Honors students

 - courses sponsored by the Honors Program.